symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 1-of-2 signatures required
 ==========================

-Bob has finished filling his basket, and he is ready to pay.
+Bob has finished filling the basket, and he is ready to pay.
 The cashier's screen indicates that the cost of the purchase adds up to ``10 cat.currency``.

-1. Bob needs to know:
+Let's develop the piece of code present in Bob's mobile wallet that enables him to send multisig transactions.

-* The private key of his account.
-* The public key of the multisig account shared with Alice.
+1. Define the private key of Bob's account and the public key of the multisig account shared with Alice.

 .. example-code::